AS 91435 clarification

 Analysis could involve, for example:

-For Excellence, students also need to present their own judgements on the historical debates and differences they encounter.
-This does not need to be written in first person.
+For Excellence, students also need to present their own judgements on the historical debates and differences they have discussed as part of their analysis.
+This should not be written in first person.

-Responding to a specific question is more likely to result in providing the type of evidence required for analysis.
-For example, a topic such as ‘The Battle of Passchendaele: more gross incompetence by the generals – or not?’ could elicit more analysis than the topic, ‘The Battle of Passchendaele’.
+Responding to a specific question or moot is more likely to result in providing the type of evidence required for analysis, and helps students to clearly communicate an argument.
+For example, a topic such as ‘The Battle of Passchendaele: more gross incompetence by the generals – or not?’ requires students to make an argument, and is likely to elicit more analysis than the topic, ‘The Battle of Passchendaele’.

 Other requirements

 As at Level 2, students need to process their evidence so that it is presented through key historical ideas that they have discerned.
 A key historical idea is usually expressed as the topic sentence of a paragraph.
 At Level 3, each key idea needs to be supported with specific evidence at a depth appropriate for level 8 of the curriculum.
-A document further explaining key historical ideas is provided as a stand-alone clarification document.
+A document further explaining key historical ideas is available near the bottom of the NZQA History subject page.

 The significance to New Zealanders of the historical event or place

 Students need to address this requirement in a specific way rather than only by inference.
 Students must analyse the ways in which the place or event is significant and provide specific historical evidence to support what is written.
-This section is likely to be more than a paragraph in length and be between 350-450 words.
-The degree of difficulty in establishing significance for a particular context should be taken into account when making an assessment judgement on this aspect of the standard.
+This section is likely to be more than a paragraph in length, and be between 350-450 words.
+The degree of difficulty in establishing significance for a particular context should be considered when making an assessment judgement on this aspect of the standard.